 Asset type Tax depreciation rate per annum

 Plant and machinery 12.5%

 Industrial buildings used for manufacturing or qualifying activities 4%

-Asset type Tax depreciation rate per annum

 Motor vehicles (subject to qualifying cost restrictions below) 12.5%

-Passets Book depreciation or 7%
+IP assets Book depreciation or 7%

 The allowances are calculated on the cost after deduction of grants, except for plant and machinery used in the course of the manufacture of processed food for human consumption.
 In this case, the allowances are calculated on the gross cost.
 Allowances on passenger motor vehicles are restricted to a capital cost of €24,000 and this capital cost may be restricted further (to 50% or zero) depending on the level of carbon emissions of the vehicle.